Happyazondekon/Happyazondekon/README.md

 💻 **Software Developer | IT Analyst**
 🚀 Passionate about **Laravel, React, and Flutter**
-📚 Currently working on **SmartSpend, Memory, and Attendance Tracking App**
+📚 Currently working on **SmartSpend, HappyGoal, and Attendance Tracking App**
 🎓 Studied **Analysis & Programming**
 🌍 Based in **Benin**